sdr-enthusiasts/acars-guide/types/hfdl.md

 ### Docker installation

-- SDR-Enthusiasts (SDR-E) [`docker-dumphfdl`](https://github.com/sdr-enthusiasts/docker-dumphfdl) - a docker wrapper for dumphfdl with a built in auto frequency selector or manual frequecny selection.
+- SDR-Enthusiasts (SDR-E) [`docker-dumphfdl`](https://github.com/sdr-enthusiasts/docker-dumphfdl) - a docker wrapper for dumphfdl with a built in auto frequency selector or manual frequency selection.
 Assumes some prior knowledge of using [SDR-E](https://github.com/sdr-enthusiasts) docker containers and some familiarity with using soapySDR (no soapySDR installation required).

 ## Frequencies